 MD; FACEP; FAWM

-Greg Moore is a leader in Montana's Emergency Medical field.
-Greg grew up in Tennessee exploring the flora and fauna of the Great Smokey Mountains.
-He completed Medical School at Ohio State University and did a dual residency in Emergency Medicine and Family Practice He has practiced as a Board Certified Emergency Room Physician for over 30 years.
-He now serves as Barrett Hospital's Chief of Staff and Director of their Emergency Department in addition to Medical Director for Saint Patrick Hospital Rural Outreach.
-He is Fellowship trained in Emergency Medicine and also was among the first Fellows in Wilderness Medicine.
-Greg is very active in EMS serving as Medical Director for Missoula Emergency Services Ambulance, Missoula Rural Fire Department, Missoula County Airport Authority, Powell County QRU, Beaverhead EMS, Beaverhead Search and Rescue and Wisdom Ambulance.
-Greg is actively involved in teaching and instructing all levels of medical professionals and is passionate about Wilderness Medicine and instructs Advanced Wilderness Life Support.
-Greg is an avid outdoorsman who loves to hike, hunt, ski, snow machine, raft, fish, dive and travel.
+I completed Medical School at Ohio State University and did a dual residency in Emergency Medicine and Family Practice.
+I have practiced as a Board Certified Emergency Room Physician for over 30 years and now serve in Dillon, Montana as Barrett Hospital's Chief of Staff and Director of their Emergency Department in addition to working as Medical Director for Saint Patrick Hospital Rural Outreach.
+I am Fellowship trained in Emergency Medicine and also was among the first Fellows in Wilderness Medicine.
+I am active in EMS, serving as Medical Director for Missoula Emergency Services Ambulance, Missoula County Airport Authority, Powell County QRU, Beaverhead EMS, Beaverhead Search and Rescue, and Wisdom Ambulance.
+I am actively involved in instructing all levels of medical professionals; I also instruct Advanced Wilderness Life Support and am passionate about wilderness medicine.